Estimated reading time: 3 minutes

 Traditional Korean Feast of plentiful Harvest, Chuseok

-Chuseok, Harvest festival (Korean Thanksgiving Day), is one of the most important holidays in Korea.
-Chuseok is held on the 15th day of the 8th month on the lunar calendar.
+Chuseok, Harvest Festival (Korean Thanksgiving Day), is just around the corner.
+It is one of the most important holidays in Korea.
+Chuseok is held on the lunar calendar’s 15th day of the 8th month.
 On this day, a full harvest moon beautifully appeared in the sky.

 It is a time of “enormous movement” for Koreans, as they get back to their hometown, which are usually outside of Seoul.
 Family members whole from different cities gather together to share food and stories and to perform the ancestral ceremonies called Charye as a way of thanking them for a bountiful harvest.
 After the service, family members whole sit down together at the table to enjoy appetizing food.

 Many Koreans choose to leave Seoul to visit their families on the country side during Chuseok.
 Photo by Sunyu Kim / CC BY